 Summer supports sustainability impact assessment efforts at VitalMetrics using data analytics and life cycle assessment principles, such as IO-LCA, supply chain emissions quantification, and accounting of carbon and energy footprints.
 An accredited Leadership in Energy & Environmental Design (LEED v4) Green Associate, she has a working knowledge of green buildings; ASHRAE Standards 52.2, 55, 62.1, and 90.1; and ASHRAE Level I and Level II energy audits; as well as experience working on a LEED O+M Existing Buildings certification project.

-Most recently, Summer revised the CEDA database for version 5.04 and participated in a spend analysis project for the State of California Department of General Services’ Procurement Division.
-Previously, Summer was an intern with VitalMetrics as a Greenhouse Gas Reporting Analyst, specializing in Scope 3 emissions reporting, and also interned with Green Seal on their Green Lodging Program where she conducted research on green initiatives and efficient energy and water technology use of hotels for the City of Los Angeles.
+At VitalMetrics, Summer is responsible for the maintenance of the CEDA database and leads analysis efforts for product and company LCA, carbon accounting, and GHG Protocol compliance projects.
+Previously, Summer interned with VitalMetrics as a Greenhouse Gas Reporting Analyst, specializing in scope 3 emissions reporting, and also interned with Green Seal on their Green Lodging Program where she conducted research on green initiatives and efficient energy and water technology use of hotels for the City of Los Angeles.

-Summer holds a Masters of Environmental Science & Management from the Bren School at the University of California, Santa Barbara, where she specialized in energy and climate with a focus in eco-entrepreneurship.
-She also holds a Bachelors of Science in Biochemistry from Stony Brook University.
+Summer holds a Master of Environmental Science & Management degree from the Bren School at the University of California, Santa Barbara, where she specialized in energy and climate with a focus in eco-entrepreneurship.
+She also holds a Bachelor of Science in Biochemistry from Stony Brook University.